tfeng/play-mods-examples/avro-example/README.md

 avro-example
 =========

-A simple example that demonstrates how to create an [Avro IPC](http://avro.apache.org/docs/current/spec.html#Protocol+Declaration) server and exchange messages with it.
+A simple example that demonstrates how to create an [Avro IPC (Inter-Process Communication)](http://avro.apache.org/docs/current/spec.html#Protocol+Declaration) server and exchange messages with it.

 ---